 SOAOJ Publishing honourably accepts e-Books that are written by scholars and influence the training practice around the world.
 The e-Books offer many potential benefits, to access when and where you would like to read.
 It’s an excellent thanks to demonstrate knowledge in a creative way and is far more visually appealing than a white book.
 The e-book has become the present standard form to possess the research work available to the users.
 Juniper offers high-quality PDF formats for our scholars to possess their work available to the planet.

-Lightening fast lookup of the specified information can now find through e-books as it’s the hand library available of the users upon one button.
-SOAOJ offers a high-quality e-print that’s viewable on any screen.
-E-Books are those where every individual can afford, as they’re freely available with SOAOJ.
-E-Books are embedded with a spread of multi-media elements that aren’t available with traditional books.
+Lightening fast lookup of the specified information can now find through e-books as it’s the hand library available to the users upon one button.
+SOAOJ offers a high-quality e-print that's viewable on any screen.
+E-Books are those that every individual can afford, as they're freely available with SOAOJ.
+E-Books are embedded with a spread of multi-media elements that aren't available with traditional books.
 Also, audio and video are often implanted to form reading comfortably while accessing the published articles.

 The manuscript should be prepared in Microsoft Word.
 If you want to use a different application, please contact us to discuss this first.

 Punctuation and spelling must follow standard English practice.
 The use of either British or American English is acceptable, but must be used consistently.

 Abbreviations must be defined at first mention in the chapter and abbreviated thereafter.
 A list of abbreviations may be provided at the end of the chapter if necessary.

 Numbers with five or more digits should have spaces every three digits (eg 10 000, 2 000 000 – commas, eg 10,000, should not be used).
 Numbers with five or more decimal places should have spaces every three decimal places (eg 3.141 592 62).